-Area Risk Action Playground/Field Children moving Supervising staff are asked to stand in areas between buildings and whereby all children can be supervised. playground/field The children know where the playground boundaries are.
+Area Risk Action Playground/Field Children moving between buildings and playground/field Supervising staff are asked to stand in areas whereby all children can be supervised.
+The children know where the playground boundaries are.
 Children are asked to move quickly out to breaktimes and have to ask to go in to the toilet.
-Early Years Under the climbing Within all Early Years areas there is a high Playground equipment. staff ratio.
+Staff ensure all children re-enter the school at the end of playtime.
+Early Years Playground Under the climbing equipment.
+Within all Early Years areas there is a high staff ratio.
 Forest School Behind trees.
-No children are allowed to use the Forest School unless accompanied by a member of Children entering staff. without a staff member The entrance to the forest school is visible present to staff on duty.
+Children entering without a staff member present No children are allowed to use the Forest School unless accompanied by a member of staff.
+The entrance to the forest school is visible to staff on duty.
 Children's Toilets Staff are not present Children are aware of the school rules about behaviour in the toilets.
 Toilets are present in areas whereby staff pass frequently.
 Children must ask to go to the toilet whilst out at play.
-Changing Children changing Children are aware that they are not to Rooms/Cloak without permission. change without being supervised by a Room Areas member of staff.
+Changing Rooms/Cloak Room Areas Children changing without permission.
+Children are aware that they are not to change without being supervised by a member of staff.
 Library (Atrium) and Gallery Behind or between the bookcases The atrium is an open space but there are a number of potential blind spots.
-This is a · busy space with staff passing through regularly.
-Classrooms Children entering Children are not allowed in classrooms classrooms without a without a member of staff present. staff member present General Greenfield is a At Greenfield we have a robust sanctions multicultural, diverse policy that allows us to manage bullying and academically non- effectively.
-To prevent bullying and develop selective school and respect for inclusion we have a broad PSHE could be susceptible to curriculum and assembly schedule; we children not having promote British values and the Greenfield respect for differences.
-Way is displayed across the School as well as in Pupils' Homework Diaries.
+This is a busy space with staff passing through regularly.
+Classrooms (including Sports Hall, Small Hall, Dance Studio etc) Children entering classrooms without a staff member present Children are not allowed in classrooms or alike without a member of staff present.
+Dining Room Children entering classrooms without a staff member present Children are not allowed to enter without staff present.
+The dining room is well supervised and staff eat their own lunch in the same room.
+General Greenfield is a multicultural, diverse and academically non- selective school and could be susceptible to children not having respect for differences.
+At Greenfield we have a robust sanctions policy that allows us to manage bullying effectively.
+To prevent bullying and develop respect for inclusion we have a broad PSHE curriculum and assembly schedule; we promote British values and the Greenfield Way is displayed across the School as well as in Pupils' Homework Diaries.